tankahsin/tankahsin.github.io/index.md

     - Proposal and Costing Engineer for a few EPCI projects ranging from dayrates to US$200m

 **Field Engineering** _(1994 - 2017)_
-- I started my career with Heerema directly after NUS; project management and engineering in the office and attending field works such as site fabrication, Factory Acceptance Test (FAT).
+- I started my career with Heerema directly after NUS; project management and engineering in the office and attending field works such as site fabrication and Factory Acceptance Test (FAT).
 - Highlight of each project is the opportunity to attend offshore installation and seeing the whole project coming together.
   - **Project Engineer:** @ [Heerema Singapore](https://hmc.heerema.com/)
     - I took part in many projects located in offshore Malaysia, Vietnam, Brunei and China.
     - From 1998 to 2001, I was re-located to Shanghai for a new built 520 foot barge that would transport a 12,000mT topside for the Shell Malampaya project.
 The topside was built by Sembawang in their Admiralty Yard.
-    - In Shanghai, I was the owner rep for the detailed design in Shanghai and thereafter as a site rep for the construction in Nangtong.
+    - In Shanghai, I was the owner rep for the detailed design in Shanghai and thereafter as a site rep for the construction in Nangtong, Jiangsu Province.

 ## 💬 Languages